Pular para o conteúdo principal

 1. Flexibility: Customers appreciate paying only for what they use, which can be particularly attractive for smaller businesses or those with fluctuating needs.

-2. Scalability: Allows customers to scale their usage up or down without the need to change their subscription package, aligning costs directly with value received.
+2. Scalability: Allows customers to scale usage up or down without changing their subscription package, aligning costs directly with the value received.

 • Cons: